luminus-xd/Astro-Blog/README.md

 | npm run build    | Builds the project for production.   |
 | npm run preview  | Previews the built project.          |

-## License

-The license for this project is the MIT License.
-It would be appreciated if you fork it for your use.